 The Regulator is responsible for the preparation and approval of calculation methodologies for natural gas transmission, storage, distribution system service tariffs and natural gas price for captive consumers and approval of the corresponding tariffs.
-According to the Energy Law, captive consumers are households - they have a right to choose to become a market participant or receive gas at a regulated price.
+According to the Energy Law, until the end of April 2023 households were captive consumers - they had a right to choose to become a market participant or receive gas at a regulated price.
+From May 2023 all users are market participants and natural gas price for final users is no longer regulated.

-In 2019, the natural gas transmission tariff calculation methodology was amended introduced regulatory revenue cap.
 On 15 December 2022 Regulator started public consultation on the application of the Methodology for the Calculation of Natural Gas Transmission System Service Tariffs.
 Main changes were made to ensure the financial stability of the transmission system operator, which was affected by the development of global prices, especially the rapid increase in the prices of energy resources in the world, and to promote provision of safe, efficient and high-quality services.
 Changes have been made regarding the regulation of the regulatory and tariff period, determination of the cost efficiency ratio for transmission system operator and reconciliation of the regulatory account.
 Amendments in methodology were approved by Regulator on 13 July 2023.

-In August 2022 the natural gas distribution system tariff calculation methodology was amended.
-With the need to ensure the financial stability of the distribution system operator, which was affected by the development of global prices, especially the rapid increase in the prices of energy resources in the world, and to promote provision of safe, efficient and high-quality services.
+In August 2023 the natural gas distribution system tariff calculation methodology was amended with the need to ensure the financial stability of the distribution system operator, which was affected by the development of global prices, especially the rapid increase in the prices of energy resources in the world, and to promote provision of safe, efficient and high-quality services.
 Changes have been made regarding the regulation of the regulatory and tariff period, determination of the cost efficiency ratio from distribution system operator and reconciliation of the regulatory account.

-On 1 September 2020 natural gas distribution system operator JSC "Gaso" submitted to the Regulator a proposal for new natural gas distribution tariffs.
-On 30 April 2021, the Regulator approved new distribution system tariffs.
-The new tariffs entered into force on 1 July 2021.
+On 1 September 2020 natural gas distribution system operator JSC "Gaso" submitted to the Regulator a proposal for natural gas distribution tariffs.
+On 30 April 2021, the Regulator approved distribution system tariffs.
+The tariffs entered into force on 1 July 2021.
 The tariff period was set for 54 months, but the Regulator allowed the system operator to calculate new tariff values itself, in accordance with the methodology.

-JSC "Gaso" used the permission to calculate tariff for next tariff period granted by Regulator and published new distribution tariff values in official Gazete on 25 November 2022.
-New tariffs for the second tariff period came in to force from 1 January 2023.
-Tariff fixed part increased by 22% for all tariff groups, but tariff variable part increase is different for each of the tariff groups.
+JSC "Gaso" used the permission to calculate tariff for next tariff period granted by Regulator, reviewing the differentiated distribution tariff structure and published new distribution tariff values in official Gazete on 29 November 2023.
+New tariffs for the third tariff period came in to force from 1 January 2024.
+Tariff fixed and variable parts increased in all differentiated tariffs, with different increases in each tariff group.
 Tariff increase mainly is related to the sharp increase in natural gas prices (costs of system losses increase) and sharp decrease of natural gas consumption.